-Trees hold a very special role in the genus loci, or spirit of place.
+Trees hold a special role in the genus loci, or spirit of place.

-Margaret River lies in the far south-west of Australia, in the Leeuwin-Naturaliste region.
-A limestone ridge runs along the coast, and fades away inland to a sand plain cloaked with forests and swamp.
-There are a diverse range of habitats and unique ecosystems, which combine to create one of the worlds rare biodiversity hotspots.
+Margaret River lies in the far south-west of Australia.
+A limestone ridge runs along the coast and fades away inland to a sand plain cloaked with forests and swamp.
+There are a diverse range of habitats and unique ecosystems, which combine to create a unique biodiversity hotspot.

-The Leeuwin-Naturaliste region is Wadandi Noongar country.
-Before European colonisation, it was heavily timbered.
-Noongar people rarely or never felt the need to fell a large tree, and instead favoured small scale elements such as bark, leaves, roots, flowers, sap, and branches.
+The Leeuwin-Naturaliste region is Wadandi-Pibelmun country, and before European colonisation it was heavily timbered.
+Indigenous people rarely or never felt the need to fell a large tree, and instead favoured small scale elements such as bark, leaves, roots, flowers, sap, and branches.
 Many of the tree names we use are Noongar in origin.
-Karri, Yarri, Marri, Jarrah, Tuart, and Bullitch; ancient names that resonate with the unique spirit of place.
+Karri, Yarri, Marri, Jarrah, Tuart, and Bullitch: ancient names that resonate with the unique spirit of place.

-This gallery is a personal interaction; an incentive for getting out onto country in a meaningful way.
-My intent is not to produce professional quality photographs: I use only a bridge camera and a smartphone.
-My focus rather, is to explore the character of the trees.
+This gallery is a personal interaction: an incentive for getting out onto country in a meaningful way by exploring the character of trees.
 Noongar culture has a long established relationship with them.
 Likewise, in European culture there is an ancient body of lore that has been accumulating for thousands of years: deep knowledge of the oak, elder, and yew, amongst others.
-But in Australia, with a diverse array of newcoming cultures, we are still building our familiarity with the local spirits of place.
+But in Australia, with a diverse array of incoming cultures, we are still building our familiarity with the local spirits of place.

-Most people who spend time out on country will have an instinctive impression of the character of trees; by sharing our stories, writings, and art, we can express these meanings and build our own tree lore specific to the south-west.
-By expanding our culture of trees, we can create a stronger connection to country, and foster sustainability and stewardship into the future.
+Most people who spend time out on country will have an instinctive impression of the character of trees.
+By sharing our stories, writings, and art we can express these meanings and build our own tree lore specific to the south-west.
+By growing our culture of trees, we can create a stronger connection to country and foster sustainability and stewardship into the future.

-Old Man Jarrah (eucalyptus marginata) These trees hold the most favoured timber in the south-west: deep red and particularly hard and dense.
 Most of the the tall straight Jarrah were felled before the 1930s.
-Regrowth is very slow, and it will be centuries before the return of large strong trees.
+Regrowth is very slow, and it will be centuries before the return of large strong trees, if climate change and declining rainfall allow.
 Here and there are ancients that survived logging: twisted, hollow, or burnt out, they are fascinating characters, and the elders of the forest.
 My first tree gallery is devoted to the Jarrah.

 Looking out from a Jarrah house.
 The inside of burnt-out trees have multiple textures, from the crackled glazing of charcoal, through the tempered pale hardwood, to the living shell of bark that cloaks the deadwood centre of the tree.
 The living skin of a Jarrah is a deep, flaky red like blood.